Get the Best Mortgage Loan for You

 Almost 25% of all the real estate loans made in the United States originate from mortgage brokers.
 This percentage has dropped in half since 2006.
 A mortgage broker is a middle-person who brings together lenders and borrowers.
 A mortgage broker can sometimes be a mortgage banker, but not all mortgage bankers are mortgage brokers.

 Mortgage brokers each work with different lenders, sometimes hundreds.
 It's important to ask about the variety of products offered as this will vary from broker to broker.
-Your choices are dependent on the broker's number of working relationships.

 - Fees are paid by the buyer or lender or both.